 Will my choice of preferences affect whether I will receive an offer?

-The more you include as preferences, the more likely it is you can be made an offer.
+When offers are made, candidates are considered in rank order and assigned their highest available preference.
+Once your rank is reached, your preferences will be considered to see which can be offered to you.
 If all your preferences are offered by the time it comes to your rank, you will not be offered and go on a reserve list.

 Don't try gaming the offers process

-If you believe a certain post will be unpopular, then ranking this as your #1 preference will not mean you are more likely to receive an offer, nor at an earlier stage, than would be the case if it were your #50 preference.
+If you believe a certain post will be unpopular, then ranking this as your #1 preference will not mean you are more likely to receive an offer, nor at an earlier stage, than would be the case if it were your #20 preference.